rlama7/rlama7/README.md

 of software development in multi-paradigm environment.

-- Enthusiastic Full Stack Developer / Backend Engineer / Frontend Engineer / Software Engineer with 1.5 years of enterprise-level experience and 2 years of professional software development experience in the complete product development lifecycle of successfully launched applications.
+- Enthusiastic Full Stack Developer / Backend Engineer / Frontend Engineer / Software Engineer with combined 4 years of enterprise-level and professional software development experience in the complete product development lifecycle of successfully launched applications.

 - 🔭 I’m currently working on Mastering FullStack Development and AWS.